STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

      * In some scenarios, you might want to create a future that returns another future, resulting in nested futures.
-Although it is possible to write code to unwrap the outer future and retrieve the nested future and its result, such code is not easy to write because you must handle exceptions and it may cause a blocking call.
-Unwrapping can allow us to mitigate this problem by doing an asynchronous call to unwrap the outermost future.
+Although it is possible to write code to unwrap the outer future and retrieve the nested future and its result, such code is not easy to write because users must handle exceptions and it may cause a blocking call.
+Unwrapping can allow users to mitigate this problem by doing an asynchronous call to unwrap the outermost future.
    * * ``hpx::future::is_ready``